luminous-software/start-page-plus/docs-source/features.md

 However, for those people who prefer links to be opened in their default browser, there's an option to change Start Page+'s behavior to do just that.

-### News Items to Display

-You can decide how many news items you want displayed in your *Developer News* list, by clicking on the *Options* button, then clicking on the *Settings* page.

-## Refresh
+### Refresh

 There is currently no auto-refresh for *Developer News*, so you'll have to click *Refresh* to check if you have the latest available news items from Microsoft.

-ALso, when you select the number of items to display, you'll need to click the *Refresh* button to see the change.
+Also, when you select the number of items to display, you'll need to click the *Refresh* button to see the change.

 ## General Options